Common Myths About Drug Addiction Can Keep You From Treatment

 At Alta Mira, we implement this model in all of our programs.
 By drawing on a full spectrum of therapeutic modalities, we can create exceptional and effective treatment experiences for people struggling with all types of drug addiction as well as the co-occurring mental health disorders that so often underly drug abuse.
 Because family involvement can have a significant impact on outcomes, we offer specialized family programming to educate loved ones about the nature of addiction and learn how to develop healthier relationships that promote healing for the entire family.
 With compassionate, medically-driven care delivered by highly trained addiction specialists, we nurture those suffering from drug addiction and guide them toward lasting recovery.

-Alta Mira offers comprehensive treatment for people struggling with drug addiction as well as co-occurring mental health disorders and process addictions.
-Contact us to learn more about how our renowned programs can help you or your loved one start the journey toward healing.
+Alta Mira offers comprehensive residential treatment for drug addiction as well as co-occurring mental health disorders and process addictions.
+Contact us to learn more about our renowned Bay Area programs and how we can help you or your loved one start the journey toward recovery.